cdli-gh/cdli-gh.github.io/_pages/guide_annotation_workshop.md

 ## Principles

-What are linguistic annotations?
+- What are linguistic annotations?
-What are epossible types of linguistic annotations?
+- What are epossible types of linguistic annotations?

-How does one parse Sumerian in class?
+- How does one parse Sumerian in class?
-Familiarity with ORAXC lemmatizaton?
+- Familiarity with ORACC lemmatizaton?

 <!-- talk about that more during talk -->
 The MTAAC manual annotation pipeline has been designed to satisfy two criteria: